 The analyst who sets the safety performance targets presented their methodology to the MPO's in a meeting.
-All five MPO's have sent letters indicating that they support the State's targets. see attachments for letters
+Currently none of the MPO's have decided to do their own safety performance targets.
+They have all written letters in support of the safety performance targets.